Compare Scooter Insurance

 You’ll be asked to estimate your annual mileage when you get a scooter insurance quote.
 It can be tricky if you’re using a scooter for everyday transport, but try not to overestimate this.

-The more miles you do, the higher the risk and the higher your premiums are likely to be.
+The fewer miles you do, the lower the risk and the cheaper your premiums are likely to be.

 Pay for your policy annually

 If you can, it usually works out cheaper to pay annually for scooter insurance.
-Paying your premium in 12 monthly instalments will typically result in a higher total cost over the course of a year.
+Paying your premium in 12 monthly instalments will typically result in a higher total cost over the course of a year due to interest payments on the total amount.

 Increase your voluntary excess